openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Combo-Pump-v2.md

 (combov2-alerts)=
 ## Alerts (warnings and errors) and how they are handled

 The Combo shows alerts as remote-terminal screens.
-Warnings are shown with a Wx code, along with by a short description.
+Warnings are shown with a "Wx" code (x is a digit), along with by a short description.
 One example is "W7", "TBR OVER".
-Errors are similar, but show up with an Ex code instead.
+Errors are similar, but show up with an "Ex" code instead.

 Certain warnings are automatically dismissed by the driver.
 These are: